-Our goal is to make fact-checking more automated, more fun and easier.
+Our first goal is to make fact-checking more automated, more fun and easier.
 We want to build a product that engages people in the process of correcting news articles, identifying fallible claims, and supporting more accurate information on the web.

 Our mission is to protect people from misleading information they are exposed to on a daily basis, and empower them to not take anything for granted.